demianturner/writingBlog/apps/crypto-calculator/Crypto Tools Changelog.md

 ## 1.0.8 (May 23, 2018)
 - Fixed bug where Ticker view would be blank after network failure
-- popover resizes according to number of currencies displayed
+- Popover resizes according to number of currencies displayed

 ## 1.0.7 (May 16, 2018)
 - Updated to tabbed UI